TDiblik/main-gate-alpr/README.md

 5. `python prepare.py`
 6. Go into `train.py` and configure which pre-trained model you want to use.
 7. `python train.py`

+# Notes

+- When adding stuff into resources, for anything over 25MB, use the following command: `split -b 25M --numeric-suffixes <name> <name>_` and add proper documentation on how to build it back together after clone.

 # Acknowledgements